e271828e/Flight.jl/docs/notes/design/framework_spec.md

 request, not at build: the dominant cost is compiling the continuous chain a second time at `Dual`, pure waste for interactive fly-around use.
-The price, stated openly: `build` succeeding does **not** certify the model linearizable — a pinned `Float64` ([§7.2](#72-numeric-genericity-eltype)) lurks until the first `Dual` activation detonates it at the probe, naming the offending constructor.
-The repository's test suite pins the invariant instead: `build(world; activations = (Float64, ProbeDual))` (or a `check` entry) runs the exhaustive set in CI, catching walked-leaf genericity violations at PR time.
+The price, stated openly: `build` succeeding does **not** certify the model linearizable — a pinned `Float64` ([§7.2](#72-numeric-genericity-eltype)), whether hidden in a constructor or written into an output declaration at a leaf that really participates ([§11.2](#112-the-declaration-inventory)'s per-leaf forgotten-`T`), lurks until the first `Dual` activation detonates it at the probe, naming the offending constructor or leaf.
+The repository's test suite pins the invariant instead, and row 166 makes it policy rather than advice:
+**every component gets a `Dual` activation built in CI** — `build(world; activations = (Float64, ProbeDual))`
+(or a `check` entry) runs the exhaustive set, catching both genericity violations and forgotten-`T` leaves at PR time, at the cost of a Stratum-C re-run per component.
 The same keyword is the recommended idiom for [§9.1](#91-no-shared-mutable-model-staged-writes-snapshot-reads)'s parallel-sweep register: pre-materialize the activations the sweep will need and the shared `Build` is a fully immutable artifact, with no synchronization on any path. `ProbeDual` is the framework's exported canonical probe